Data protection declaration

 h) Automated decisions in individual cases including profiling

-If the decision (1) is required for the conclusion or performance of a contract between the affected person and the controller or (2) it takes place with the explicit consent of the affected person, SSB-Electronic GmbH shall take appropriate measures to safeguard the rights and freedoms to safeguard the legitimate interests of the affected person, including at least the right to obtain the intervention of a person by the controller, to express his or her own position and to contest the decision.
+If the decision (1) is required for entering into or performance of a contract between the affected person and the controller or (2) it takes place with the explicit consent of the affected person, SSB-Electronic GmbH shall take appropriate measures to safeguard the rights and freedoms to safeguard the legitimate interests of the affected person, including at least the right to obtain the intervention of a person by the controller, to express his or her own position and to contest the decision.

 If the affected person wishes to assert rights with respect to automated decisions, they can contact our data protection officer at any time.